solisgb/BHIMES/README.md

-# BHIMES
+# basic-swb
-Soil water balance
+Basic soil water balance

 The module where the swb is done is swb.py